 And just when we thought Hanoi is just this big, populated and congested city with 7 million in population and a staggering number of 3.8 millions motorbikes (that is one bike for every 2 persons, wow), we were driven towards outside Hanoi's big city and into the outskirts that revealed less buildings (can't say about less traffic though) but more greens and clearer skies.
 We booked two separate tours for the first two days we were in Hanoi.
 The first was the Hoa Lu Tam Coc tour.
 The tour started with a 2 hours drive away from busy Hanoi city into Ninh Binh Province also referred to as 'Halong Bay on land.
 Here, we visited a Buddhist temple with a beautiful tall gate at its entrance and later after lunch, we went for a river cruise down the narrow Tam Coc river sandwiched between paddy vegetations on river and wall of cliffs made of limestones.
 Oh, I forgot to mention about the other thing that made the river cruise so unique.
 The boat person paddled the boat not with their hands but with their feet.
 It was interesting to note that and after the boat ride, we opted for a bicycle tour.
 We cycled for about 4 kilometres in total, back and forth, through the village and to another temple with cave on hill and back before getting on the tour bus to go back to Hanoi.

 When we got back to Old Quarter where we stayed, the sun had set and we walked around in search of a place to have dinner and finally came upon this restaurant called Ladybird.
 Front window of the restaurant displayed the menu which consisted of both local vietnamese and international cuisines and a few articles that wrote the restaurant was recommended by Lonely Planet.
 So, we decided to have dinner there.
+We had the spring rolls, roasted chicken for me and beef sate for Oliver and downed it with Iced coffee with milk.
+Two glasses each for both of us.
+The meals were decent and inexpensive.
+A great end for our first full day in Hanoi and the next day promised another adventure, Halong Bay, the real deal.

 But, I'll continue another day.
 I need Vietnamese coffee now.